Fortified Churches of Transylvania

 Visitors can climb the church tower here too, and get a good view of the surrounding country.

-Read these articles about other groups of UNESCO churches in Romania:
+Read these articles about other UNESCO World Heritage sites – also groups of churches – in Romania:

 It’s not clear whether Saschiz ever had defensive walls, or if the tower was considered enough.
 The church next to the tower is Gothic, but less elaborately decorated than some of the others.